Vienna, Virginia, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to choose the correct type.
-A lot of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
+The vast majority of adapters available are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most countries.

 • Power bank for devices